tensorflow/cloud/README.md

 tfc.run(entry_point='mnist_example.py')
 ```

+Please note that all the files in the same directory tree as `entry_point` will be packaged in the docker image created, along with the `entry_point` file.

 **2. Using a notebook file as `entry_point`.**

 If you have your `tf.keras` model in a notebook file (`mnist_example.ipynb`), then you can write the following simple script (`scale_mnist.py`) to scale your model on GCP.